-Social partners work actively on the continuation of the dialogue at universities of applied sciences.
+The parties to the collective agreement work actively on the continuation of the dialogue at universities of applied sciences.
 Scope for the professional is inextricably linked with promoting a professional culture and it is a vital precondition for realizing fulfilling employment relations.